Misfit (1965 film): Production

 The film was produced by Luke Moberly's Fort Lauderdale, Florida-based production company, Empire Studios.
 Bob O'Donnell was hired as the director and Mario Delio as the cinematographer.
 The cast consisted mostly of local Broward County, Palm Beach, and Miami-Dade-based teen actors.
-20-year-old Steven Jones was cast in the titular "misfit" role, while Warren Day was cast as the religious teen that helps Jones' character find himself.
+20-year-old Steven Jones was cast in the titular "misfit" role, while Warren Day was cast as the religious teen who helps Jones's character find himself.
 Day was an up-and-coming 19-year-old Hollywood, Florida actor and South Broward High School graduate known at the time for his guest role on the television series Flipper (1965).

 80 local teen actresses auditioned for the lead female role of a teen drug addict.
 Sandra Peabody ultimately got the part, although she wasn't the original choice.
 Peabody was cast after the lead actress fell sick to a sudden ailment before filming.
 This marked her acting debut.
 Wendy Roberts, Susan Abbott, and Jay Laskay were cast in additional supporting roles.

 Filming took place in May 1965, with scenes shot in West Palm Beach, Fort Lauderdale, and parts of Miami.